Best Practice for Managing Remote Teams

 While monitoring tools may be beneficial for large companies, to control thousands of workers – for example, a call centre with a distributed, global workforce – they may be resented by freelancers reluctant to install software that sees (almost) anything they do on their screen.

 For smaller remote teams, clear communication from trusted managers is critical.
 Examples include having clear guidelines on quality assurance processes and the level of performance expected.
 Communicating these expectations right from the start will help establish trust, and go some way to ensure that your remoters work is of high quality, while they remain independent and largely unsupervised.

 Finally, quality and performance issues can be minimised by hiring the right people to begin with.
 If you build your remote team with intrinsically motivated self-starters who thrive on autonomy, there should be little need for formal tracking and control.

-Best practice for managing remote teams means putting your people first.
+Best practice for managing remote teams means putting your people first – this shows excellent strategic workforce planning.
 Using technology to build relationships is key – as is supporting them to do their work effectively, through tools and clear communication.
 The goal is always to make everyone feel included, valued, and part of the team – to quote business guru Tom Peters, ‘The simple act of paying positive attention to people has a great deal to do with productivity’.

 A people-focused strategy means your remote workforce remains productive and committed to your company – and a happy team makes for great client service!